zouzias/zouzias.github.io/_posts/2015-07-20-Introduction-to-Grunt.md

 ### Minifying Javascript code

 First, we describe a simple grunt example that minifies Javascript.
 We use the `grunt-contrib-uglify` task for this task.
+To install the uglify task in your local node modules, type `npm install grunt-contrib-uglify --save`.

 {% highlight javascript %}
 module.exports = function(grunt){